 I am an Assistant Professor at Rice University in the Electrical and Computer Engineering department.
 My research focuses on engineering personalized human-AI interfaces for health and accessibility.
 I am interested in leveraging biosignals measured from sensors in, on, or around the body to develop closed-loop human-machine systems that are personalized to each user’s physical characteristics, with a focus on people with movement disabilities and/or chronic conditions.
+I am a member of the Rice-Houston Methodist Digital Health Institute.

 Office: BRC 1020H